Franciscov25/class-activity/README.md

 # class-activity
-Activity performed to train html and css in tech college (Senac).
+Activity performed to train html in tech college (Senac).